CAAPIM/Microgateway/get-started/get-further/operations/platforms/kubernetes.md

 *Note 1: Please refer to the main documentation for the list of required and optional environment variables: https://docops.ca.com/ca-microgateway/1-0/EN.*

-*Note 2: By passing the value "true" to the key `accept.license` in the file [config.yml](../../../samples/platforms/kubernetes/config.yml), you are expressing your acceptance of the [CA Trial and Demonstration Agreement](../../../LICENSE.md).
+*Note 2: By passing the value "true" to the key `ACCEPT_LICENSE` in the file config.yml, you are expressing your acceptance of the CA Trial and Demonstration Agreement.
 The initial Product Availability Period for your trial of CA Microgateway shall be sixty (60) days from the date of your initial deployment.
 You are permitted only one (1) trial of CA Microgateway per Company, and you may not redeploy a new